Skip to content

 Why negative space takes time

 The FedEx logo was originally conceived in 1974 and now appears on tens of thousands of vehicles and aircraft across the world.
+Senior designer, Lindon Leader, was tasked with creating a logo that was clean and simple, while still embodying everything the company does.

 “The primary attributes of the FedEx brand are precision, service, speed, reliability,” explains Leader.
 “They’re the kind of attributes that you just don’t develop overnight – no pun intended, given their original tagline.”

 It took around nine months just to research ideas for the new logo.
 Five designs were eventually submitted, all of which intended to maximise the impact of the brand’s identity while making copious use of white space.
+The arrow wasn’t a happy accident, either.
+Leader was smart enough to know that he could make the white space work for the brand.

 We understand why he placed so much focus on that white space.
 Businesses are often opposed to the idea of paying for, essentially, ‘nothing’ in a logo.
 Why, after all, would you invest money in advertising when you’re making more use of white space than you are the elements of the logo itself?